OBRA Nursing Assistant Registry

 The Washington State Aging and Long-Term Support Administration (ALTSA) is the regulating authority for nurse aides in Washington State.
 ALTSA has designated Pearson Vue to administer the NNAAP Examination for the OBRA Nursing Assistant Registry.
 Pearson Vue will be working with NACES (Nurse Aide Competency Evaluation Service) to schedule and administer the NNAAP Examination.

 Becoming a Nursing Assistant Certified in Washington

 Examination: The next step to becoming certified is for candidates to schedule a test via Pearson Vue, which was designated to administer the (NNAAP) examination in the state of Washington.
-Training providers will upload the name of students who have successfully completed the training program with Pearson Vue.
+Program providers will upload the name of students who have successfully completed the CNA program with Pearson Vue.
 Each student will then receive account activation instructions, which they will use to activate their account and schedule a test.

 Registry Enlisting: Upon passing successfully both parts of the NNAAP examination, candidates’ name will be added to the Washington CNA Registry.